marsrobertson/one-life-true-self/readme.md

 * More cases
 * More earnings for jurors
 * More demand for the token
-* Higher prices means solid crypto-economy, cost of 51% attack goes up, resilience
+* Higher prices means solid crypto-economy, cost of 51% attack goes up

 Hacking-experience:
 * Deploy your own PNK